minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 paper.
 On the one hand, he stipulates that the research should treat a topic where representatives do not typically take clear stance in their election campaigns @stratmann-2002[p.4].
-This is not met here, since environmental positions are usually quite polarising, and most legislators have clear positions on environment, due to their party line and also their personal conviction @McAlexander2020.
+This is not met here, since environmental positions are usually quite polarizing, and most legislators have clear positions on environment, due to their party line and also their personal conviction @McAlexander2020.